milocosmopolitan/bubba/README.md

 When you miss Bubba, you can $ bubba

-Example CLI npm package devoted to FSA 1610 mascot Bubba
+Example CLI npm package devoted to FSA 1610 iconic star Bubba

 # Installation